gmvoit/just-the-docs/fitting_data/InputParameters.md

 with $x =  r / r_{\rm s}$ and $A_{\rm NFW} = 4.625$.

 The [Essentials](Essentials) page presents a simple example with four degrees of freedom $(P_0,v_\varphi,r_{\rm s}, \alpha)$ describing a power-law atmosphere in an NFW potential well.
 Expanding that example using all four parameters of a double power-law atmosphere yields a model with seven degrees of freedom $(P_0,v_\varphi,r_{\rm s},\alpha_{\rm in},\alpha_{\rm out},\alpha_{\rm tr},r_\alpha)$.
 Users can reduce those degrees of freedom to five by keeping $\alpha_{\rm tr}$ fixed and by choosing to make $r_\alpha$ a constant multiple of $r_{\rm s}$.

+{: .note}
+The double power-law atmosphere model given above is equivalent to what the astronomical literature sometimes calls a "generalized NFW model."

 ### NFW Halo + Central Galaxy

 An NFW halo model coupled with a shape function model that has $\alpha_{\rm in} > 0$ results in an atmospheric temperature that formally approaches zero at small radii.
 Adding a central galaxy to the gravitational potential model helps to mitigate that potentially problematic issue.